mihali/hydrocycler/README.md

 * Usage: **python hydrocycler_findall.py file.xyz**

-**hydrocycler_findall.py** is the workhorse program.
+**hydrocycler_findall.py** is the workhorse program and does an exhaustive cycle reversal search.
 It is an automated script that generates .xyz files of proto-polycyclomorphs.
 It also generates a ledger of signatures (.sig) file that defines the H-bonding family from which the input file belongs.
 This ledger file can then be used to test other configurations for H-bonding family membership.
 (See **hydrocycler_isamember.py** below for usage.)
 For convenience, **hydrocycler_findall.py** also creates a bash script for executing Gaussian .com files corresponding to the generated .xyz files.
 (To create .com files from .xyz files quickly, see **gt-xyz2com.py** in https://github.com/mihali/gt-x.)

 * Usage: **python hydrocycler_isamember.py file0.sig fileA.xyz fileB.xyz ...**